 Hydrogels' soft consistency, porosity, and high water content are very similar to natural living body tissue, making them critical components in general medical applications.

-Hydrogel wound dressings promote healing, provide moisture, and offer pain relief with their cool, high water content.
-This cooling effect on the skin helps manage conditions such as chicken pox and shingles, and when saturated onto a gauze pad, the hydrogel will prevent dressings from sticking to the wound surface.
+Hydrogel wound dressings promote healing, provide moisture, and offer pain relief with their high water content.
+This cooling effect on the skin helps manage conditions such as chicken pox and shingles, and when saturated onto a gauze pad, the hydrogel prevents dressings from sticking to the wound surface.

-“Smart” wound dressings have elements embedded within the hydrogel: microelectronic biosensors, microprocessors, wireless communication radios, etc. These dressings not only protect the wounds, they can, for instance, respond to changes in skin temperature by releasing medication as needed.
+“Smart” wound dressings have elements embedded within the hydrogel: microelectronic biosensors, microprocessors, wireless communication radios, etc. These dressings not only protect the wounds but can also respond to changes in skin temperature by releasing medication as needed.
 Plus, they can even light up if a prescription is running low.

 Motional wounds, or injuries on stretchable body parts like the neck or joints, are challenging to address.
 Yet, smart wound dressings flex with the body, remaining in place as the patient bends a knee or elbow.
 Whatever elements or electronics are embedded remain functional in the dressing when there’s tension.